 Many of the best travel debit cards offer insurance.

 If you are flying to or from Europe and your flight is delayed for more than 3 hours, cancelled less than 14 days before the scheduled time of departure or you've been denied boarding, because there are no more free seats, then chances are you are entitled to compensation of up to €600 per passenger.

 What if your flight is cancelled more than 2 weeks before the trip? .

 If you are at the airport and if your flight has been delayed for more than 3 hours the airline must provide you with free meal and drink plus two free phone calls, e-mails or faxes.
 That's called the right to care.

 If you are flying from a country outside the European Union your flight must be with a European airline.
-There are some differences, when you're flying with non-EU airlines.
+You are equally as protected when flying with UK airlines like easyJet and British Airways.
+With other airlines it's slightly different.
+Learn more about your rights when flying with non-EU airlines.

 You don’t have to be a citizen of the European Union to be entitled to European flight delay compensation.

 Your under 2 years old child is entitled to flight delay compensation, too.